 The purpose of the minor in Computer Science is not only to give students a strong foundation in and understanding of algorithmic reasoning, problem solving methods involving computers and computation, as well as a solid base to help students adapt to future changes in technology, but to complement and enhance any student's major program of study.

-The minor in Computer Science consists of 15-24 credits; all courses must be completed with a grade of C- or better.
-MATH140 is a pre-requisite for entrance into the curriculum for the minor.
+The minor in Computer Science consists of 15-24 credits; all courses must be completed with a grade of "C-" or better.
+MATH140 and CMSC131 are pre-requisites for entrance into the curriculum for the minor.

 |CMSC132||Introduction to Object Oriented Programming*||4|

 |CMSC4XX and CMSC4XX||Two of CMSC411, CMSC412, CMSC414, CMSC417, CMSC420, CMSC421, CMSC422, CMSC423, CMSC424, CMSC426, CMSC427, CMSC430, CMSC433, CMSC434, CMSC435, CMSC436, CMSC451, CMSC452, CMSC456, CMSC460, CMSC466.
 Note: some of these classes variously have MATH240, MATH241 or PSYC100 as prerequisites.||6(7)|